Skip to main content

 What to do

-2. Cut out a circular piece of your plastic sheeting to be a few centimeters or inches larger in diameter than the top of your cylinder.
+3. Cut out a circular piece of the plastic sheeting a few centimeters or inches larger in diameter than the top of your cylinder.

-3. Using a piece of tape, stick one edge of your piece of plastic sheeting to the side of your cylinder.
+4. Tape one edge of the plastic sheeting to the side of your cylinder.

-4. Stretch the plastic sheeting tightly over the top of your cylinder and stick the opposite edge to the side of the cylinder.
+5. Stretch the plastic sheeting tightly over the top of your cylinder and tape the opposite edge to the side of the cylinder.

-5. Work your way around the cylinder, stretching and sticking the piece of plastic sheeting.
+6. Work your way around the cylinder, stretching and taping the piece of plastic sheeting to the cylinder.
 You need to stretch the plastic sheeting as tightly and evenly as possible without tearing it.

-6. To keep things from getting too messy later, make a collar for the top of your drum.
-Cut out a few strips of your piece of cardboard about 5 cm (2 in) wide and stick these end-to-end.
+7. To keep things from getting too messy later, make a collar for the top of your drum.
+Cut out a few 5 cm (2 in) wide strips from your piece of cardboard and stick these end-to-end.
 Wrap this around the top of your ‘drum’ and fasten the ends with some tape.

-10. Connect your speaker to your mobile phone and open the tone generator app.
+11. Connect your speaker to your mobile phone and place it inside your drum.
+Open the tone generator app.
 A tone generator produces a ‘pure’ sound or tone of a single defined pitch and volume.
-Set the frequency to 200 Hz.
-Set the amplitude quite low.
+Set the frequency (or pitch) to 200 Hz.
+Set the amplitude (or volume) quite low.
 Play the sound.
-What do you think it will sound like if you increase the frequency?
-What do you think it will sound like if you increase the amplitude?
-Experiment for a bit with these two values to see how they affect the sound produced.
+What do you see happening to the salt/sand/couscous?

 Secondary